tobixen/thrash-protect/README.md

-I guess there are a lot of ways to tweak and tune this script, though I'm worried that the simplicity will go down the drain if doing too much tweaking.
-After experimenting with the "thrash-bot.py"-script, I realized some tweaking was necessary though.
+I guess there are a lot of ways to tweak and tune this script, though I'm worried that the simplicity will go down the drain if doing too much tweaking - but some was needed.

-I very soon realized that both a queue approach and a stack approach on the frozen pid list has its problems (the stack may permanently freeze relatively innocent processes, the queue is inefficient and causes quite much paging) so I made some logic "get from the head of the list sometimes, pop from the tail most of the times".
+Should a stack or queue be used for the suspended process list?
+The stack may permanently freeze relatively innocent processes, the queue is inefficient and causes quite much paging.
+Eventually I landed on some logic "get from the head of the list sometimes, pop from the tail most of the times".

-Up until and including 0.6 only delta maj_page_faults when deciding which process to STOP.
-More algorithms was implemented in 0.7.

-If the script resumes some process and the host immediately starts thrashing again, it's probably smart to refreeze the same process, hence a third method for discovering which pid to freeze was created.
+How to identify potentially "bad" processes?
+This seems to be non-trivial, eventually I made three independent algorithms (first one is triggering on delta maj_page_faults, second one checks the oom_score, third one just assumes the last frozen process is the bad one - if the script resumes some process and the host immediately starts thrashing again, it's probably smart to refreeze the same process, it's also a very cheap operation).
-This is also a very cheap operation, so it's always the first method run after unfreezing a process.

-Finally, I found that I couldn't allow to do a full sleep(sleep_interval) between each frozen process if the box was thrashing.
+I found that I couldn't allow to do a full sleep(sleep_interval) between each frozen process if the box was thrashing.
 I've also attempted to detect if there are delays in the processing, and let the script be more aggressive.
 Unfortunately this change introduced quite some added complexity.

 It's important to do some research to learn if the program would benefit significantly from being rewritten into C before doing too